-The recently identified coronavirus which emerged in the December, 2019 in China has now acquired epidemic proportions affecting a majority of global population.
-The highly contagious viral disease later named as COVID-19 began circulating from its epicentre in Wuhan, Hubei province of China.
+The recently identified coronavirus that emerged in December 2019 in China has now acquired epidemic proportions affecting most of the global population.
+The highly contagious viral disease later named COVID-19 began circulating from its epicenter in Wuhan, Hubei province of China.
 The source of the virus outbreak has been linked to the meat market in Wuhan which involves the sale of seafood, dead and live animals for consumption purposes.

 The unprecedented rise in the number of affected individuals; over 101 countries/areas/and territories are grappling with the virus outbreak as confirmed by the situation report published by the World Health Organization (as on March 08,2020).
 Despite the imposed lockdown of Wuhan city, over 105,586 laboratory confirmed cases and 3584 deaths have been reported worldwide so far.
 Although the majority of cases are confined to Mainland China, there has been an increase in the number of reported cases internationally including those in the Diamond Princess Cruise Ship, in Japan.
 The COVID-19 outbreak has been declared as a “Public Health Emergency of International Concern” by the World Health Organization (WHO).